jtpries/BI_Tools/Power BI API - Power BI Activity Log Data/README.md

      /saveusername                   - Save a username value for non-interactive login (from an interactive prompt) /saveusername:<username>        - Save a username value for non-interactive login /savepassword                   - Save an encrypted password value for non-interactive login (from an interactive prompt)
-     /savepassword:<password>        - Save an encrypted password value for non-interactive login
+     /savepassword:<password>        - Save an encrypted password value for non-interactive login - Save an encrypted password value for non-interactive login

 For more information, see: <link tbd>
 and https://blog.jpries.com/2020/01/03/getting-started-with-the-power-bi-api-querying-the-power-bi-rest-api-directly-with-c/